Skip to content

 With the right care, silk remains luminous, soft, and long-lasting — making it one of the most timeless fabrics in a conscious wardrobe.

-Why proper silk maintenance matters
+Why proper silk care matters

 Silk is a protein-based fiber, which makes it both strong and delicate.
 Without the right care, silk can lose its natural glow, weaken over time, and absorb stains more easily.